gititub/NEN-NER-TOOLKIT/README.md

   style="display: block; width: 400px">

 1. Make a query
-- [LitVar][def6] Normalization: e.g. BRAFp.V600E  (one or more, comma separated) or upload CSV/TSV/TXT  file with two mandatory columns,'gene' and 'HGVS. → dbSNP rs ID  s
+- [LitVar][def6] Normalization: e.g. BRAFp.V600E  (one or more, comma separated) or upload CSV/TSV/TXT  file with two mandatory columns,"gene" and "HGVS". → dbSNP rs ID  s
-- [SynVar][def7] Normalization : e.g. 19915144, MEK1(p.Q56P) or upload CSV file with three mandatory columns: 'pmid', gene' and 'HGVS'.
+- [SynVar][def7] Normalization : e.g. 19915144, MEK1(p.Q56P) or upload CSV file with three mandatory columns: "pmid", "gene" and "HGVS".
 - Gene ncbi Normalization to gene ID (one by one, only a gene name or gene + specie)
 - Gene ID → Gene Name (one or more, comma separated)
 - Rs id → Gene Info (one or more, comma separated)